orionrobots/orionrobots.github.io/content/wiki/oopic.md

 ## Tell us what you think

-If anyone has any interesting details, caveats, designs or OOPic code then ping me on twitter [@orionrobots](https://twitter.com/orionrobots).
+If anyone has any interesting details, caveats, designs or OOPic code then send them to us.

 ## More Information and comparisons